fatimajawaid/Readme/README.md

 # Readme
-my name is Fatima Jawaid and I am an eager to learn computer science sophomore at the Institute of Business Administration, Karachi.
+my name is Fatima Jawaid and I am an eager to learn computer science junior at the Institute of Business Administration, Karachi.
 Follow me keep up with my journey!